 Aimee Wells, who lives in the San Francisco Bay area, has a son in seventh grade—and a feeling in her gut like she’s riding a rollercoaster.
 “There have been a lot of ups and downs lately,” she confesses.
 “At times my son is still like a very sweet little boy.
 Other times, he flies off the handle.”
 Moreover, her formerly “extremely open” boy now barely tells her what’s going on at school.

 Does any of this sound familiar?
 Aimee’s son is exhibiting some of the typical emotional characteristics of middle school students.
 When you consider the pressure kids this age are under, it’s no surprise.
 In addition to coping with stepped-up academic demands—not to mention puberty—middle-schoolers are tackling major social goals.
+It’s all part of middle school development, but it’s certainly not easy for them or for us!

 “They’re eager to develop their personality and their reputation,” says Tony Srithai, principal of Beachwood Middle School in Beachwood, Ohio.
 Add it up, and it’s clear why you may perceive profound shifts in your child.
 Here are some middle school changes you may see—plus advice on how to smooth the transition.